butaixianran/Stable-Diffusion-Webui-Real-ESRGAN-bat/README.md

 In Stable Diffusion Webui, when running Hires.fix with multiple images, we often get a "CUDA out of memory" error.
 That's because the Stable Diffusion is still in your VRAM, so not much left for Hires.fix's Upscalers' AI.

-**With this project's .bat file, you can run Upscaler without launch Stable Diffusion webui.
+**With this tool, you can run Hires.fix's Upscaler without launch Stable Diffusion webui.
 So you can batch upscale a whole folder's images at once, and with sizex4 as default, without any CUDA memory issue.**

 # How to use
  **(Windows only)**